Balancing shipping opportunities with a healthy Arctic future

 Navigating Safe and Sustainable Arctic ShippingGrowth in Canadian Arctic shipping traffic won’t be dramatic or sudden, but it will steadily increase over the coming years, driven largely by the mining sector.
 Shipping is important for all current and future economic development in the region, and we have an opportunity to manage the inherent risks of this growth today, while shipping in the Canadian Arctic is still relatively low compared to other regions.
 Good standards and practices, if implemented today, will see benefit for decades to come by helping to ensure responsible Arctic development for decades to come.

 What WWF is doingWWF is working to better understand potential environmental and social impacts of shipping on the Arctic environment and communities.
 We have completed an oil spill trajectory modeling project that maps out multiple oil spills, including those resulting from shipping, and how these spills could interact with important areas for communities, wildlife and ecosystems.
 Explore the risks of oil spills in the Beaufort Sea at arcticspills.wwf.ca.

 WWF has also commissioned research on trends in Arctic shipping, identified key issues and created recommendations and best practices to manage the risk.
 Review the summary report on this research and see how Arctic shipping routes may interact with species ranges and habitats in our interactive map of Lancaster Sound.

-We are also engaging the shipping industry in discussions at the International Maritime Organization to create a Polar Code for Arctic Shipping.
-At the same time, we are supporting an ongoing dialogue about best practices in Arctic shipping to benefit northern communities while protecting the fragile Arctic environment.
+We are also engaging the shipping industry in discussions at the International Maritime Organization to create a Polar Code for Arctic Shipping and, at the same time, are supporting an ongoing dialogue about best practices in Arctic shipping to benefit northern communities while protecting the fragile Arctic environment.